 pyee is a rough port of node.js’s EventEmitter.
-It’s missing a number of methods, but implements the basics.
-Unlike its namesake, it supports wrapping async functions/coroutines as seen in python 3.5.
+Unlike its namesake, it includes a number of subclasses useful for implementing async and threaded programming in python, such as async/await as seen in python 3.5+.

-You can install this project off pypi using
+You can install this project into your environment of choice using

 pip install pyee

-Most events are registered with EventEmitter via the
+Most events are registered with an emitter via the

-oncemethods.
-However, pyee EventEmitters have two special events:
+emitmethod.
+However, pyee event emitters have two special events:

 new_listener: Fires whenever a new listener is created.
 Listeners for this event do not fire upon their own creation.